-The algorithm proposes to exploit along-track L2 altimetry data acquired over land in order to produce L3 water level data, obviously limited to free surface waters.
-Particularly, it exploits subsets of L2 data falling into a water mask (WM).
-The algorithm is mainly about assembling well known routines into a new data processing flow scalable for global data processing and without any use of regional/specific datasets (such as river path, river profile, etc.).
-The quality of the WM is
+The algorithm proposes to exploit along-track L2 altimetry data acquired over land in order to produce L3 water level data, at fixed locations called Virtual Stations (VS).
+Particularly, it exploits subsets of L2 data falling within a water mask (WM).

+The main function of the algorithm is to assemble well known routines into a new data processing flow scalable for global data processing and without any use of regional/specific datasets (such as river path, river profile, etc.).
+The quality of the WM is an important driver of the quality of the final products, as well as the quality of various re-tracker outputs in L2 data.